-- 1. Define dysphagia: - 2 Dysphagia is caused by or - 3.
-The precaution to watch for in patients who have dysphagia is - 4.
-An NG tube was inserted into John's stomach because he was unable to - 5.
-A video was ordered on John even though his swallowing improved.
-Why?

-- 6. John choked on what foods? - 7.
-In Stage 1, a swallowing disorder occurs when - 8.
-In Stage 2, a swallowing disorder occurs when - 9.
-In Stage 3, a swallowing disorder occurs when
+ysphagia is o caused byoror he precautio on to watch for in patients who have dysphagia is ın NG tube w vas inserted into John's stomach because he was unable to video was c ordered on John even though his swallowing improved.
+Why? ohn choked (on what foods? n Stage 1, a s swallowing disorder occurs when n Stage 2, a s swallowing disorder occurs when n Stage 3 a s swallowing disorder occurs when

-1. 2.
-3. 4.
-5. The m disord nost common disagreement families have with staff if their family member has swall ders is: owin What amount of food and liquid should a patient have at one time?
-What Best p a a right angle What Best p at a right a patient can tryandand angle What Best p To hel Why s at a right a patient have at one time? angle What Mat Mat Mat Mat Mat Mat Mat Mat Mat M at a right a patient have at one time? angle What Best p To hel Why s A vide 1.
-2. eo can show what three things? angle
+List 5 symptoms of swallowing disorders

+1.

+2.

+3.

+4.

+5.

+nost common disagreement families have with staff if their family member had ders is: s swallowing

+What amount of food and liquid should a patient have at one time?

+oositioning for swallowing is at a a right angle

+lp move food through the throat, the patient can tryand

+Why s should the environment be quiet when these patients eat?

+A vide eo can show what three things?

+2.

+3.

+When should a speech pathologist order a FEES?

-- 18. List three alternative means of feeding?
+List three alternative means of feeding?

-- 1.
+1

-- 2.
+2.

-- 3.
+3.

-- 19. A pureed food is the right consistency when
+A pureed food is the right consistency when

-20. What is a "Katie drink"?
+What is a "Katie drink"?

 DCH Regional Medical Center

 School of Radiologic Technology

-6 th Quarter/6 th Term
+6th Quarter/6th Term

 Clinical Education PRCT VI - RAD 610

 Clinical VI Preceptorship